openfaas/openfaas-cloud/docs/README.md

   audit_url: http://gateway.openfaas:8080/function/audit-event
   repository_url: docker.io/ofcommunity/
   push_repository_url: docker.io/ofcommunity/
+  build_branch: master
 ```

 Replace "ofcommunity" with your Docker Hub account i.e. `alexellis2/cloud/` or replace the whole string with the address of your private registry `reg.my-domain.xyz`.

 Now set your gateway's public URL in the `gateway_public_url` field.

+Set the branch you want ofc to use in the `build_branch` field.

 ### Configure pull secret